Table of Contents

 What You Will Need:

 The first week of tapering will bring a bit of anxiety because you will be nervous about possible withdrawal symptoms, cravings, pain and all of the other things you worry about when you begin to taper meds.
-The thing to be cognizant of with suboxone is that the first few milligrams that you taper should have very little effect on you.
-That is, if done correctly.
-So as a result, we’re going to taper more aggressively in the beginning of the schedule than we will at the end of the taper process.
-So make sure that you make the appropriate adjustments in the dosage as you see fit if you are taking more than 8mg’s per day; perhaps your prescribing physician can work with you on a schedule.
+The thing to be cognizant of with suboxone is that the first few milligrams that you taper should have very little effect on you…if done correctly.
+Keeping that in mind, we’re going to taper more aggressively in the beginning of the schedule than we will at the end of the taper process.
+Make sure that you make the appropriate adjustments in the dosage as you see fit if you are taking more than 8mg’s per day; perhaps your prescribing physician can work with you on a schedule.
 As I mentioned, this is just an example of one taper schedule.
 You may have a different dose and schedule so you’ll need to calculate your own dose.
 One of the main keys to this strategy is to keep the dose consistent at all times except when you taper down to your next dose level.
-For instance, if you take your medication once a day then keep doing so…and if you are taking it twice a day then you need to keep taking it twice a day until your schedule dictates otherwise.
-Consistency and the gentle progression of the dose changes are critical and I will emphasize both ad-nauseum.
+For instance, if you take your medication once a day then keep doing so; if you are taking it twice a day then you need to keep taking it twice a day until your taper schedule dictates otherwise.
+Consistency and gentle progression of dose changes are critical; I will emphasize both ad-nauseum.

-Week 1-Week 2: Lower daily dose from 8mg to 7mg (3.5mg per dose) with a total intake of 98 mg’s over the period of 14 days
+- Lower daily dose from 8mg to 7mg (3.5mg per dose) with a total intake of 98 mg’s over the period of 14 days.

 Notes: Take 7, 8mg pills and “shave off” one milligram as I demonstrate in the pictures below.
 If you are using strips, that’s even easier to cut into the right sizes (see figure below).
 Make sure to save the pieces from the pills or strips that you cut off and put them into a separate pill bottle that you have cleaned and saved for this occasion.
 This extra bottle will hold your “rescue doses”

 Cutting the Right Doses